 - Combine 2 eggs and the half and half in a bowl.
 Add the caramelized onion mixture and the freshly ground black pepper.

 - Roll out the puff pastry in a buttered pie or glass dish.
-(Make sure the pastry has four edges in order to hold the onion mixture.)
+(Make sure the pastry has four edges to hold the onion mixture.)

 - Add the mixture to the pastry and bake for 35 minutes or until the crust and top are slightly browned.